Josias Lukembila: Club career

 On 14 June 2019, Lukembila signed his first professional contract with Lausanne-Sport.
 He made his professional debut with the club in a 2–0 Swiss Super League win over Vaduz on 17 December 2020.

 On 30 August 2021, he signed a two-year contract with Wil.

+On 1 September 2023, Lukembila moved to Paris FC in French Ligue 2 on a three-year contract.
+On 31 August 2024, he returned to Switzerland and joined Winterthur on a season-long loan.

 International career

 Born in Switzerland, Lukembila is of Congolese descent.
 He is a youth international for Switzerland.